For: Senior Marketing Executives, Content Strategy Professionals

 - It’s (Past) Time to Make Content Marketing Intelligent

-- Content is a Strategic Imperative for B2B Selling Organizations
+- Information and Content are Strategic Imperatives for B2B Selling Organizations

 - Raise awareness of the need for executive ownership and action

-- Introduce a 6 competency framework for enterprise content strategy
+- Introduce a 6 competency framework for enterprise information and content strategy

 Summary of Key Points:

-- Content is a strategic imperative that requires executive team decisions, support and accountability
+- Information and content is a strategic imperative that requires executive team decisions, support and accountability

-- Companies require an enterprise content strategy that spans functions and tactics, and goes beyond marketing, websites and content projects
+- Companies require an enterprise information and content strategy that spans functions and tactics, and goes beyond marketing, websites and content projects

 - The traditional approach to customer facing content, and content production process specifically, will not meet digital content use case requirements